 A look at how we all can be heroes Continue reading The Hero Within

 Martin Buber’s book “I and Thou” is an inquiry into how our relationships with others shape our reality.
 His main thesis, which runs throughout the course of the book, is that there are two different modes in which we encounter the world, namely through ‘I-It’ or ‘I-Thou’ relationships.
-Let’s take a closer look at these concepts in … More An Exploration of Martin Buber’s “I and Thou”
+Let’s take a closer look at these concepts in more detail.
+I-IT I-It relationships are entered into to achieve … Continue reading An Exploration of Martin Buber’s “I and Thou”

 In our day to day lives, many of us are preoccupied with completing the tasks on our never-ending to-do lists.
 Life quickly passed us by but we rarely take the time to reflect and contemplate on the deeper questions of our existence.
-When asked what do we want to get out of our lives, many … More The Search for the Good Life
+When asked what do we want to get out of our lives, many will respond with the vague answer “I just want to … Continue reading The Search for the Good Life

 Every one of us wants a good life, right?
 I don’t think there is anyone in this world that says: “F*ck good life!
 I want to live as miserable as possible!”
-The thing is that a good life is formed of multiple areas, which has different levels of importance, depending of what you want (career, … More Losing Focus: An important problem nowadays?
+The thing is that a good life is formed of multiple areas, which has different levels of importance, depending of what you want (career, family, friends, health and so on).
+What strokes me the … Continue reading Losing Focus: An important problem nowadays?

 Have you noticed that you feel different in different environments?
 I’m sure you have so you probably wondered how is that impacting your life, besides your mood, thoughts and emotions.
 As for everybody, this pandemic had a huge impact over my life, especially since I’m working from home since March.
-Because of this and the … More Can environment kill creativity?
+Because of this and the fact that I’m very comfortable in my environment, I concentrated … Continue reading Can environment kill creativity?

 You and I know both know that each book, good or bad, has a beginning and an end.
 However, even though a book comes to an end, reading and learning never stop.
 This is why I’m sharing another 5 books that changed my mindset, in addition to the top 5.
-Here are the books, in … More Another 5 Books That Changed My Mindset
+Here are the books, in a random order: #5 The Subtle Art of Not Giving … Continue reading Another 5 Books That Changed My Mindset

 Over the years I realized how different perspectives coming from different people can change our own perspective about everything, and, therefore, our life.
 The most important part is that we don’t even to know those people or directly interact with them, but we can interact with their perspective through their writings.
-Throughout my life, whenever … More Top 5 Books That Changed My Mindset
+Throughout my life, whenever I was in a tough place, the only thing that … Continue reading Top 5 Books That Changed My Mindset

 My Dear Friend, You’re in a tough place now, I know.
 You see no purpose or joy in life right now, I understand.
 There is a dark cloud following you everywhere and you see nothing but pain and… nothing, you’re right.
 You wish everything should stop with all costs, and no wonder.
-Everything seems pointless … More Letter for Depressed Moments
+Everything seems pointless and you have a strong belief your future will be … Continue reading Letter for Depressed Moments

 Two – three weeks ago I wrote about why driving brings out the worst of us.
 However, as always, it’s all about perspective, therefore there are some psychological benefits of driving, under some circumstances.
-As I mentioned in that post, “I believe the car acts like a shell, a secure place where we can feel … More The Up Side of Driving – Not everything is bad!
+As I mentioned in that post, “I believe the car acts like a shell, a secure place where we can feel free, especially if we’re alone in the car.
+When we’re … Continue reading The Up Side of Driving – Not everything is bad!

 Provided by Evan from Mind Power Grow I’ll admit it.
 This is something that I did for a long time and let me tell you – it’s a bad habit.
 When I was younger, I was very non-confrontational.
 I was the type of kid who thought that everything could be resolved without conflict.
-I learned … More Don’t Be Sorry.
+I learned that if you just said sorry and moved on with … Continue reading Don’t Be Sorry.
 Apologize and Grow Stronger

 I don’t know about you, but when I’m driving I sometimes feel that my personality somehow changes and I’m transforming into the worst version of myself.
 A while back, when I noticed that, I tried to notice how other drivers behave.
-It turns out that most of them spit poison everywhere at the smallest mistake … More Why driving brings out the worst of us?
+It turns out that most of them spit poison everywhere at the smallest mistake other drivers do.
+It’s like when we’re driving we forget … Continue reading Why driving brings out the worst of us?

 Provided by Marushka from Skeleton At The Feast There are many good arguments on behalf of contentment.
 I am in fact completely in favor of contentment, so if you find yourself at peace with your life please don’t read any further – because today I make the case for a creature called Dissatisfaction.
-What is this … More Dissatisfaction: A User’s Guide
+What is this beast?
+I often catch it prowling around my thoughts.
+It … Continue reading Dissatisfaction: A User’s Guide

 Today my mind wanted to wonder about the limitation a human being has.
 Of course, this is not about our physical limitations, but more about our mental limitations, which seem to guide our behavior.
 With this in mind, we might say that our behavior is limited by our mind, right?
-If you think that some … More Our own self-drawn box
+If you think that some things are put there by others (e.g. parents, society, laws … Continue reading Our own self-drawn box

 In a world full of stimuli, we want everything.
 And with everything, frustration and regret comes.
 You start to double-check every decision and you keep comparing it to the endless potential.
 And for what?
 The biggest problem raises from the fact that we rarely analyze what we really need in life.
-We want this and … More Want vs Need
+We want this and that and what our neighbor has and what our friends … Continue reading Want vs Need